 Le interlabial petal provides an additional level of protection as it absorbs approximately 2 to 5 ml of menstrual fluid.
 You can use them at the same time as a tampon, a menstrual cup or a period panties.
 If you use a menstrual cup or tampon and are concerned about leaks, you can use the interlabial petal as emergency solution instead of a panty liner for example

 Minimize Vaginal Discharge

-Like the labia pad can be used instead of a panty liner, you can use them to protect yourself against vaginal discharge.
+Like the lip pad can be used instead of a panty liner, you can use them to protect yourself against vaginal discharge.

 Useful For Mild Urinary Incontinence

 If you suffer from a mild incontinence due to pregnancy, coughing, sneezing or laughing (stress incontinence), an interlabial pad can absorb small amounts of leaks.